julienw/calendar-server/README.md

 User configuration can be set in `config/config.js`.
 Make a copy of `config/config.template.js` and follow instructions in the file.

+## Running the server

+The server is actually composed of 2 processes:
+* `app.js` is the main application implementing the REST API described below.
+* `push_sender.js` is responsible for sending the push notifications from a 0mq queue created by `app.js`.

+You just need to run `npm start`.
+This should run both processes.
+Of course you need to run `npm i` first to install dependencies.

 ## API login